ra8200/FamilyTraditions/README.md

 - **Navigation**: Utilizes React Navigation for navigating between screens.
 - **Expo**: Developed with Expo, which simplifies the development process.
 - **Firebase**: Firebase is used for user authentication and database management.
-- **dotenv**: The dotenv package is used to load environment variables from a .env file.
-- **Nodemailer**: Nodemailer is used to send emails to users for password reset.

 ## Database Schema